Dopex - Project Breakdown | Revelo Intel

 The implied volatility (IV) of an asset expresses how much the asset is expected to move until expiration (expressed as a percentage).

-The higher the IV of an asset, the more it is expected to move and the more expensive Options are.
+The higher the IV of an asset, the more it is expected to move and the more expensive options are.

-The lower the IV of an asset, the less it is expected to move and the cheaper Options are.
+The lower the IV of an asset, the less it is expected to move and the cheaper options are.

-Since the price of an asset and its expiration date are known variables, the implied volatility of the asset is the biggest driver of pricing differences between Options traders.
+Since the price of an asset and its expiration date are known variables, the implied volatility of the asset is the biggest driver of pricing differences between options traders.

 Volatility is a measure of how much something moves.
 When traders discuss volatility they are referring to either of: